Astor63/TPS-Mods/Fixes/Supernova Missing Material Fix/ReadMe.md

 ### Step 3: Legendary Skin Fix

-As the *Supernova* use now a the Black Hole's *Unique (predefined) Material*, it will have a Legendary skin instead of a random Epic/Rare/Common/Uncommon skin.
+As the *Supernova* use now a the Black Hole's *Unique (predefined) Material*, it will have a Legendary Maliwan skin instead of a random Epic/Rare/Common/Uncommon skin.

+__Know Issue:__ It's purely cosmetic, but the the *Black Hole* of *SuperNova* share the same skin.

 ### Step 4: Legendary Value fix: